RandomComputerUser/FancyLighting-Terraria/README.md

 - Shadow paint now absorbs 100% of light with the fancy lighting engine enabled
 - Improved dithering slightly
 - Fixed bug where ambient occlusion did not render if smooth lighting was disabled
+- Smooth lighting is now automatically disabled if an IndexOutOfRangeException occurs
+- Lots of code changes